SoftwareAG/c8y-docs/src/render/guides/apama/study.html.md

 collection: 'guides/apama/study'
 ---

 This section will give an in-depth example how you can create more complex rules.
 It will use multiple of the features explained before in the other sections of this guide.

-If you are just starting with the Apama Event Processing Language please take a look at [<span class="inline-comment-marker" data-ref="039df6be-3966-4270-80ad-14af1e16088a">these examples</span>](http://cumulocity.com/guides/apama/examples)<span class="inline-comment-marker" data-ref="039df6be-3966-4270-80ad-14af1e16088a">.</span>
+If you are just starting with the Apama Event Processing Language please take a look at [these examples](/guides/apama/examples).